Casimir Force for the ${\mathbb C}P^{N-1}$ Model

-These equations are obtained in the Gross-Neveu model in the mean field approximation.
-In terms of the auxiliary field $\Delta$, the total energy in the ${\mathbb C}P^{N-1}$ model can be expressed as \footnote { Here the surface term $\left.\sigma\partial_x\sigma\right|_{-L/2}^{L/2}$ is dropped in the left hand side, which is, for example, justified in the cutoff renormalization scheme: one can rewrite the term by $\sigma\partial_x \sigma=N\sum f_n\partial_xf_n/\omega_n$ [Eq.\ (\ref{eq2})] and both $f_n$ and $\partial_x f_n$ regularly vanish towards the boundary and thus $\sigma\partial_x \sigma$ also vanishes at the boundary as long as we have the energy cutoff (derivative and summation is commutable).
-Though the cutoff renormalization scheme is used for this argument, the result does not depend on the renormalization scheme. }
+Here the surface term $\left.\sigma\partial_x\sigma\right|_{-L/2}^{L/2}$ is dropped in the left hand side, which is, for example, justified in the cutoff renormalization scheme: one can rewrite the term by $\sigma\partial_x \sigma=N\sum f_n\partial_xf_n/\omega_n$ [Eq.\ (\ref{eq2})] and both $f_n$ and $\partial_x f_n$ regularly vanish towards the boundary and thus $\sigma\partial_x \sigma$ also vanishes at the boundary as long as we have the energy cutoff (derivative and summation is commutable).
+Though the cutoff renormalization scheme is used for this argument, the result does not depend on the renormalization scheme.

-In the case of the Gross-Neveu model, we found two classes of self-consistent solutions consistent with the boundary conditions: one class corresponding to the BCS-type solutions,
+In the case of the Gross-Neveu model, we have found two classes of self-consistent solutions consistent with the boundary conditions (see Ref.~\cite{Flachi:2017cdo} for details): one class corresponding to BCS-type solutions,